NREL/EnergyPlus/design/FY2021/NFP-Dedicated_Exhaust_Fans.md

 ### AirLoopHVAC:ExhaustSystem ###

 An AirLoopHVAC:ExhaustSystem defines how the exhaust air goes out from the zone(s).
-It is similar to a "Return Path", however it includes a central exhaust fan, and the inlets are not limited to zones on a single airloop.
-The individual zone's exhaust flow is specified in detail as zone equipment.
-The central exhaust fan outlet node can be the inlet to a heat exchanger.
+It is similar to a "Return Path", however it includes a central exhaust fan (Fan:SystemModel type) and a zone mixer (AirLoopHVAC:ZoneMixer type).
+The outlet of the mixer will be the inlet of the central exhaust fan.
+The inlets of the mixer will be from the exhaust system outlets (newly added ZoneHVAC:ExhaustControl, to be introduced soon) from one more more zones that are not necessarily belong to the same airloop.
+The outlet node of the central exhaust fan can furthe served as the the inlet to an energy recovery heat exchanger further downstream.

 ```
 AirLoopHVAC:ExhaustSystem,
-    Central Exhaust,            !- Name
+    Central Exhaust 1,            !- Name
     Exhaust Avail List,         !- Availability Manager List Name
+    AirLoopExhaustMixer1,        !- AirLoopHVAC:ZoneMixer Name
     Fan:SystemModel,            !- Fan Object Type
-    Central Exhaust Fan,        !- Fan Name
+    CentralExhaustFan1;        !- Fan Name
-    Zone 1 ExhaustSystem Node,        !- Inlet 1 Node Name
-    Zone 2 ExhaustSystem Node,        !- Inlet 2 Node Name
-    Zone 3 ExhaustSystem Node,        !- Inlet 3 Node Name
-    Zone 4 ExhaustSystem Node;        !- Inlet 4 Node Name
 ```

 The central fan model for this object needs to be either FAN:SYSTEMMODEL or FAN:COMPONENTMODEL.
 The older fan models such as Fan:OnOff, Fan:ConstantVolume, or Fan:VariableVolume will not be allowed.

-#### Implicit Mixer object similar to AirLoopHVAC:ZoneMixer or AirLoopHVAC:Mixer ####
+#### Expand the usage of the current AirLoopHVAC:ZoneMixer object ####

-The new AirLoopHVAC:ExhaustSytem contains an implicit mixer object which will connect the airflows coming through the exhaust inlets and mix them.
-The mixed air outlet will be the central exhaust fan's inlet node.

-**OPTION FOR DISCUSSION:** An alternate approach would be to use a separate AirLoopHVAC:ZoneMixer object and reference it in the the AirloopHVAC:ExhaustSystem object.
+If the design exhaust flow rate can be obtained someplace else, the existing AirLoopHVAC:ZoneMixer object will be expanded for use in the exhaust system.
+The originally the AirLoopHVAC:ZoneMixer is only allowed in a return path, or in a PIU like zone equipment.
+A severe warning would show up if the zone mixer is not used (or referenced) with one of the following objects: AirLoopHVAC:ReturnPath, AirTerminal:SingleDuct:SeriesPIU:Reheat, AirTerminal:SingleDuct:ParallelPIU:Reheat, or AirTerminal:SingleDuct:ConstantVolume:FourPipeInduction.

+In the current development, the AirLoopHVAC:Mixer will be used as the connectors in the "Exhaust Path" system.
+This means that the zone mixer can be connected to the exhaust nodes (actually the outlet nodes of the newly developed ZoneHVAC:ExhaustControl object, to be introduced soon below) of one or more zones as inlets, and the outlet node of the mixer will be the inlet node of the central exhaust fan in the AirLoopHVAC:ExhaustSystem.

-### ZoneHVAC:ExhaustSystem ###
+### ZoneHVAC:ExhaustControl ###

-Each zone that is connected to an inlet node of an AirLoopHVAC:ExhaustSystem is required to have a ZoneHVAC:ExhaustSystem to describe the zone exhaust connections, design flow rate, and controls.
+Each zone that is connected to an inlet node of an AirLoopHVAC:ExhaustSystem is required to have a ZoneHVAC:ExhaustControl to describe the zone exhaust connections, design flow rate, and controls.

-A ZoneHVAC:ExhaustSystem object defines a controlled exhaust flow from a zone.
+A ZoneHVAC:ExhaustControl object defines a controlled exhaust flow from a zone.
 The inlet node is a zone exaust node.
 The outlet node is an inlet to an AirLoopHVAC:ExhaustSystem object.
-Is it similar to Fan:ZoneExhaust but has additional control options and assumes a central exhaust fan drives the flow, with a damper for flow control.
+It is similar to Fan:ZoneExhaust but has additional control options and assumes a central exhaust fan drives the flow, with a damper for flow control.

 One piece of important information about each of the individual zone exhausts is the design flow rate.
 This will be autosizable with options base on area, outdoor air flow or suppy flow.

-**OPTION FOR DISCUSSION:** Should the sizing options for exhaust flow rate be here in the ZoneHVAC:ExhaustSystem object or in Sizing:Zone, or DesignSpeification:OutdoorAir, or ???.
+**OPTION FOR DISCUSSION:** Should the sizing options for exhaust flow rate be here in the ZoneHVAC:ExhaustControl object or in Sizing:Zone, or DesignSpeification:OutdoorAir, or ???.

 ```
-ZoneHVAC:ExhaustSystem,
+ZoneHVAC:ExhaustControl,
     Zone2 Exhaust System,           !-Name
     HVACOperationSchd,              !- Availability Schedule Name
     Zone2 Exhaust Node,             !- Inlet Node Name